Sustainability Disclosure Tracker

 • The processes the entity uses to identify, assess, prioritise and monitor climate-related risks and opportunities, including whether and how those processes are integrated into and inform the entity’s overall risk management process; and

-• The entity’s performance in relation to its climate-related risks and opportunities, including progress towards any climate-related targets it has set, and any targets it is required to meet by law or regulation.
+• The entity’s performance in relation to its climate-related risks and opportunities, including progress towards any climate-related targets it has set, as well as any targets it is required to meet by law or regulation.

 • Short Name: IFRS S2